simgrid/simgrid/docs/source/Installing_SimGrid.rst

   run time.

 enable_ns3 (on/OFF)
   Activates the ns-3 bindings.
-See section @ref pls_ns3.
+See section :ref:`model_ns3`.

 enable_smpi (ON/off)
   Allows to run MPI code on top of SimGrid.